-malfunction of the banking sector, which they emphasize.
+Because of the low level of exits (due to low exit value or low entry pressure), many low-productivity establishments continue to survive.
+This somewhat resembles the "zombie firms" hypothesis by Caballero, Hoshi, and Kashyap (2008).
+One important difference is that here the lower number of exits does not have to be due to the malfunction of the banking sector, which is emphasized by Caballero, Hoshi, and Kashyap (2008).
 In particular, the frictions in the entry margin can also generate the low exit rate through general equilibrium effects.
-In relation to the banking sector, it is also possible that insufficient funding of the entering production units allows inefficient establishments to survive.24 In addition, the labor adjustment cost inhibits the reallocation of labor from low-productivity establishments to high-productivity ones.
+In relation to the banking sector, it is also possible that insufficient funding of the entering production units allows inefficient establishments to survive.24 In addition, the labor adjustment cost inhibits the reallocation of labor from low-productivity establishments to high-productivity establishments.
 When there is a size tax, it suppresses the growth of high-productivity establishments.